TheDrHobo/thedrhobo.github.io/_posts/2025-11-06-top-10-video-games.md

 <details>
 <summary><strong>🎮 Favorite Moment</strong></summary>

-> *The reveal on the Leviathan - that moment when everything clicks into place and you realize what you are.
+<blockquote style="font-style: italic; margin-top: 0.5em;">The reveal on the Leviathan - that moment when everything clicks into place and you realize what you are.
 The game had been dropping hints throughout, but actually experiencing that twist was staggering.
 It recontextualized the entire journey and made you question every choice you'd made.
-Brilliant narrative design that only works in an interactive medium.*
+Brilliant narrative design that only works in an interactive medium.</blockquote>
 </details>

 ---